 Workshops, Classes and Seminars/ Group therapy

-Newham Talking Therapies provides workshops, courses, groups and individual treatment at a variety of locations.
+Newham Talking Therapies provides workshops, courses, groups and individual treatment online and at a variety of locations.
 Your therapist will discuss the options available to you at your first appointment.

-You can get more details about our workshops here.
+You can get more details about our groups and workshops here.

 About individual therapy

-Your assessing therapist would be happy to discuss further with you and guide you to clinically appropriate treatment options based on your main presenting difficulties.
+Your assessing therapist will be happy to discuss further with you and guide you to clinically-appropriate treatment options based on your main presenting difficulties.

 Types of difficulties